markt-de/puppet-artifactory/README.md

 This module installs and configures JFrog Artifactory.
 Both the open source and commercial editions are supported.

-Artifactory 7+ is supported, legacy support for Artifactory 6 is still available.
+Artifactory 7+ is recommended, but legacy support for Artifactory 6 is still available.

 ## Usage